ahmadalasaad/reading-notes/learningmarkdown.md

 ## Links
 You can create an inline link by wrapping link text in brackets [ ], and then wrapping the URL in parentheses ( ).

 This site was built using [GitHub Pages](https://pages.github.com/)

+## Quoting text
+You can quote text with a >.

+> Ahmad alasa'd

+ #### That'll be enough today.
+Next time we'll learn a few more things or, have a good day